wstrange/forgeops-smoke-test/README.md

     --data 'fqdn=nightly.iam.forgeops.com&amadminPassword=secretpassword'
 ```

+The POST form arguments are:
+* fqdn - the fully qualified domain name (do not include the https)
+* amadminPassword - the password for the `amadin` user

 A 200 response means the test has passed.
 See the json that is returned for the test results.

 Anything other than a 200 is a test failure.
 Note the test stops immediately on the first error.